reacted-io/reacted-io-doc/messaging.md

 Tells a message to a destination.
 Its returned `CompletionStage` is going to be completed once the message has been *written* on the [communication channel](channel_drivers/README.md).

-> NOTE: Implementation detail: on a [local direct channel](channel_drivers/README.md#Direct Channels) a `tell` is always going to be
+!> NOTE: Implementation detail: on a [local direct channel](channel_drivers/README.md#Direct-Channels) a `tell` is always going to be
-> completed with the outcome of the delivery into the target's mailbox.
-This because there is no other medium than memory
-> between source and destination.
-A delivery can fail (i.e. a [bounded mailbox](mailboxes.md#Bounded Mailbox) refuses the message,
-> but message cannot be lost on *local direct channels*.
+!> completed with the outcome of the delivery into the target's mailbox.
+This because there is no other medium than memory !> between source and destination.
+A delivery can fail (i.e. a [bounded mailbox](mailboxes.md#Bounded-Mailbox) refuses the message, !> but message cannot be lost on *local direct channels*.
 If you are looking for performances this is the way to go

 ## Atell